 Subway riders cringe when a delay is announced.
 Emotions range from mild annoyance to outbursts of anger.
 Delays inconvenience us and reduce productivity.
 By default we blame subway management (TTC in Toronto).
 Is this fair?
 Wouldn’t it be nice if we had data to determine what causes the delays? (more…)

 I stumbled across this interesting data-set that lists Toronto’s indoor ice rinks.
-I thought that it would be interesting to visualize the rink locations so I used Excel’s 3D Map feature. (more…)
+I thought that it would be fun to visualize the rink locations so I used Excel’s 3D Map feature. (more…)

 One of the highlights of my life was travelling to the 2016 summer Olympics in Rio de Janeiro to watch my sister, Krista DuChene, run in the women’s marathon.
 Her story is inspirational.
 Krista fractured her leg on April 28, 2014 during a half marathon and then in August of 2015 she broke a bone in her foot only one year before the Olympics.